microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 ## Diagnostics settings

 An optional but highly useful feature of the MRTK is the plugin diagnostics functionality.
-This presents a style of debug log in to the scene

 <img src="../Documentation/Images/MixedRealityToolkitConfigurationProfileScreens/MRTK_DiagnosticsSystemSelection.png" width="650px" style="display:block;">